 North Marin Water District carries out its Mission with a highly-motivated and competent staff empowered to conduct the District’s business by placing customer needs and welfare first.
 Each day, District employees strive to carry out their work mindful of these basic principles: Good Water, Good Service, Good Value, and A Safe Place to Work.
-For more information, see our Annual Report that updates customers on Fiscal Year 2012-13 and provides a snapshot of our current efforts and financial performance.
+For more information, see our Annual Report that updates customers on Fiscal Year 2015-16 and provides a snapshot of our current efforts and financial performance.

-NOVATO WATER RATE INCREASE
+PROPOSED NOVATO WATER RATE INCREASE

 A 5% water rate increase effective June 1, 2017 is proposed.
 A public hearing to consider this proposal will be held by the District Board of Directors at its May 16, 2017 meeting.
 You can view the impact of the proposed increase to your individual water cost by using the NMWD annual water cost calculator below.